Geezering/ahmm/md_docs3/Early_Renaissance.md

-# Early Renaissance (1450–1550): Key Facts and Context
+# Early Renaissance (1450–1550):
+- Key Facts and Context
 ## Main location(s):
-- Florence and other cities in central Italy were the heart of the Early Renaissance, with Florence especially known for its artistic innovation and the support of patrons like the Medici family[1][8]
+- Florence and other cities in central Italy were the heart of the Early Renaissance
+- Florence was especially known for its artistic innovation and the support of patrons like the Medici family[1][8]
 ## Relevant previous art movements:
 - Gothic and Romanesque art (characterised by flat, stylised figures and religious themes)
 - Proto-Renaissance (artists like Giotto and Duccio began to move towards naturalism and three-dimensionality in the 1300s)[1]